Accelerating Noisy VQE Optimization with Gaussian Processes: Numerical Study

 In our second set of experiments, we consider the same test problems, but we add measurement noise to the energy objective function values.
 In the simulation, we apply a misclassification remainder of $0.3\%$, which should be considered as representative after applying standard unfolding techniques~\cite{Unfolding2019}; and we sample $8192$ shots, the default on IBM devices, for each Pauli-string component of the Hamiltonian.

-Figures~\ref{fig:gpimfil_noise_2x1_11_2}-\ref{fig:gp_noise_2x1_11_2} show the samples taken by all three algorithms for the two-dimensional example problem H2-n.
-In Figure~\ref{fig:gpimfil_noise_2x1_11_2}, we can see that the GP-based sampling initially explores the full space and then starts multiple local searches with ImFil in the vicinity of the GP's minimum.
-In contrast to the deterministic case (Figure~\ref{fig:GP_Imfil_det_2x1_11}), there appear to be more local search restarts with ImFil, which is indicated by a larger number of clusters of green crosses in Figure~\ref{fig:gpimfil_noise_2x1_11_2}.
+Figures~\ref{fig:imfil_gp_sep_noise_2x1_11_2} and \ref{fig:gpimfil_noise_2x1_11_2} show the samples taken by all three algorithms for the two-dimensional example problem H2-n.
+In Fig.~\ref{fig:gpimfil_noise_2x1_11_2}, we can see that the GP-based sampling initially explores the full space and then starts multiple local searches with ImFil in the vicinity of the GP's minimum.
+In contrast to the deterministic case (Fig.~\ref{fig:GP_Imfil_det_2x1_11}), there appear to be more local search restarts with ImFil, which is indicated by a larger number of clusters of green crosses in Fig.~\ref{fig:gpimfil_noise_2x1_11_2}.

-We can observe a similar behavior in Figure~\ref{fig:imfil_noise_2x1_11_2}, where the samples taken by ImFil are less dense in the vicinity of the optimum than in Figure~\ref{fig:Imfil_det_2x1_11}) and smaller clusters of points appear more spread out.
+We can observe a similar behavior in Fig.~\ref{fig:imfil_gp_sep_noise_2x1_11_2} (left), where the samples taken by ImFil are less dense in the vicinity of the optimum than in Fig.~\ref{fig:Imfil_GP_sep_det_2x1_11} (left) and smaller clusters of points appear more spread out.
 This indicates that for the noisy case, each ImFil run performs fewer function evaluations, and quickly converges to local noise-induced minima.
-This is illustrated in Figure~\ref{fig:imfil_unsorted}, where we show the raw ImFil function values (instead of the best function value found so far) for H3-d (left) and H3-n (right).
-We can clearly see that the number of ImFil restarts is lower for the deterministic case (indicated by large jumps in the function values) than for the noisy case.
+This is illustrated in Fig.~\ref{fig:imfil_unsorted}, where we show the raw ImFil function values (instead of the best function value found so far) for \mbox{H3-d} (left) and H3-n (right).
+We see clearly that the number of ImFil restarts is lower for the deterministic case (indicated by large jumps in the function values) than for the noisy case.

-The samples of the Bayesian optimization (Fig.~\ref{fig:gp_noise_2x1_11_2}) show an interesting behavior where many samples are taken in a circular fashion around the vicinity of the optimum, and the location of the optimum is densely sampled.
+The samples of the Bayesian optimization (Fig.~\ref{fig:imfil_gp_sep_noise_2x1_11_2}, right) show an interesting behavior where many samples are taken in a circular fashion around the vicinity of the optimum, and the location of the optimum is densely sampled.

 In Table~\ref{tab:noise_energy}, we show the mean and standard deviation of the best energies found with each algorithm.
 Unlike for the deterministic case, the GP+ImFil method finds the best solution for all higher-dimensional problems (9 and more dimensions).
 Compared to the deterministic case, the best solutions are also found faster (i.e.\ convergence is reached faster for these problems).